Updated on April 10, 2019

 A washed process removes the coffee bean from the husk or pulp using water and a special pulping machine.
 This requires large amounts of water and it is where water contamination can often occur in coffee production.
 The dry process method is when coffee cherries are allowed to dry in the sun.
 Once completely dried, the bean is removed from the cherry in a milling machine.

 Founded on coffee

-UTZ started as a coffee program, with the name UTZ Kapeh, meaning ‘good coffee’.
-Our founders, Nick Bocklandt and Ward de Groote, wanted to create a program that recognized responsible farming practices all around the world and allowed people to know the exact origin of their coffee beans.
+The UTZ program started as a coffee program, with the name UTZ Kapeh, meaning ‘good coffee’.
+The founders, Nick Bocklandt and Ward de Groote, wanted to create a program that recognized responsible farming practices all around the world and allowed people to know the exact origin of their coffee beans.
 They shared a common goal of making sustainability the norm in coffee production.
-Today, UTZ is the largest certification program for coffee in the world.
+Today, the UTZ coffee program is the largest certification program for coffee in the world.

 Sustainability concerns in coffee production

 We have come a long way in positively impacting the way coffee is produced and sourced, but there are still many sustainability concerns in the coffee industry.

 Coffee, like any plant, is dependent on the environment.
 As climate change becomes a growing concern, coffee production is increasingly being impacted by rises in temperature, increased rainfall, more droughts and other environmental issues.